Philosophy, Bachelor of Arts

 Mon - Thurs: 8:30 a.m. - 4:30 p.m.

 Fri: 8:30 a.m. - 3 p.m.

-Philosophy is also an excellent major for anyone who simply wishes a strong liberal arts degree, fostering basic thinking, analysis, synthesis and judgment skills, valuable in any profession.
-Further a philosophy degree can provide a foundation for graduate study in many areas.
-Those who feel that philosophy plays an important role in shaping the lives of humans could use philosophy to pursue a teaching career.
+Philosophy is also an excellent major for anyone who simply wishes a strong liberal arts degree, fostering basic thinking, analysis, synthesis and judgment skills, which are valuable in any profession.
+A philosophy degree provides a foundation for graduate study in many areas, as well as for a career in education.

-Finally, it should be mentioned that Philosophy, because of its broad scope, is an excellent second major.
+Because of its broad scope, Philosophy is an excellent second major or minor.
 It provides a depth and a perspective that enriches all other fields of study.